cipherstash/sqltk/README.md

 # sqltk

-This crate is an extension for the [`sqlparser`](https://crates.io/crates/sqlparser) crate to support semantic analysis and transformation of arbitrary SQL.
+`sqltk` is a toolkit for analyzing and transforming SQL statements.

+It uses the AST & parser from the [`sqlparser`](https://crates.io/crates/sqlparser) crate but replaces `sqlparser`'s `Visit` and `Visitor` traits with its own.

-At its core, `sqltk` provides a replacement [Visitor](https://en.wikipedia.org/wiki/Visitor_design_pattern) implementation that addresses a shortcoming of the implementation provided by `sqlparser`.
+ `sqltk` provides a replacement [Visitor](https://en.wikipedia.org/wiki/Visitor_design_pattern) implementation that addresses shortcomings of the implementation provided by `sqlparser`.

-`sqlparser`'s Visitor does not provide callbacks for every node type - which means it is not useful for any workload which requires whole-of-AST analysis.

-The implementation provided by `sqlparser-ast-tookit` is *exhaustive* - as in, every node in the `sqlparser` abstract syntax tree (AST) is traversed and _reported on_ to a Visitor.
+`sqlparser`'s Visitor does not provide callbacks for every AST node type - which means it is not useful for any workload which requires exhaustive AST analysis.
+In contrast, the implementation provided by `sqltk` is *exhaustive* - as in, every node in the `sqlparser` abstract syntax tree (AST) is traversed and _reported on_ to a Visitor.

-## Designed to support semantic analysis of SQL

-The order that AST nodes are ctraversed has been carefully designed to support ease of semantic analysis.
-In essence, this means that `FROM` clauses, and `JOIN` clauses for example are visited *before* any expressions that could reference them are visited.

-This strategy can succinctly stated as "__forward references are visited last__" which means that tables, columns and sub-selects have been resolved prior to any expression that makes use of them.
+Additionally, `sqltk` traverses the AST in an order that is useful for semantic analysis (rather than the "order that AST node fields appear in the Rust source" order used by `sqlparser`).
+What this means is that any node that can be _referred to_ by another node will be visited _before_ the node that refers to it.

+For example, in a `SELECT` statement the `FROM` clause will be visited before the projection or the `WHERE` clause etc.

+This means that all of the information required to perform semantic analysis of the currently visited node will be available - avoiding the need for ad-hoc additional passes/traversals of the AST.

 ## Composable Visitor Pipelines

 A Visitor implementation should maintain one piece of state to keep code modular, reusable, and easy to test.

-But analysing SQL is non-trivial and can require management of a number of pieces of independent state.
+But analysing SQL is non-trivial and can require maintainence of a number of pieces of independent state.

 To make this manageable, `sqltk` provides the ability to compose multiple Visitors into a *pipeline*.

-State flows down the pipeline uni-directionally - and successive Visitors in the pipeline can opt-in to what state they consume from the previous steps.
+State flows from root to leaf on calls to `Visitor::enter` - and conversely from leaf to root on calls to `Visitor::exit`.

-Any state published by a visitor is made available to subsequent steps.
+Any state published by a visitor is made available to visitors in the pipeline.

-## Included Visitor implementations

-`NodeStack`

-Keeps track of the path to the current node.
-Subsequent visitors can request the path of the current node.

-`NodeMetadata<T>`

-Associates arbitrary metadata with AST nodes, using a `NodePath` to uniquely identify individual nodes.

-`Canonicalize`

-Maintains the expanded (fully-qualified) identifiers for all identifier nodes.
-Centralises identifier comparison logic and makes checking if two different identifiers are refering to the same value easy.

-`Transform`

-`sqltk` provides no mechanism to mutate the AST during traversal.
-Instead, this crate provides a means to describe edits as values and to collect those edits during traversal.

-The `Transform` visitor can build a new AST by traversing the existing AST and copying it to a new one while applying edits.

-This does not require an additional traversal of the AST.

 ## Getting started